Shawnee Karst Preserve

 Upper Twin cave has been on the IKC's priority list for acquisition since the mid-1990s.
 The cave is mostly a single stream passage with swimming required in some places.
 There are some potholes and drop-offs and the cave is known to flood after heavy rains.
 This, along with the presence of sensitive cave fauna, presents some unique management challenges.
 A management plan has been written, and cave access is available to responsible and experienced cavers only.
 This is not a cave for a novice.

 Through the generosity of cavers and other interested parties -- not to mention the hard work of our membership -- many initial management goals have already been achieved.
 The access road has been hardened, along with a parking area.
 Hiking trails continue to be developed and primitive camping is available.
 Reforestation activities are also underway.
 One sinkhole dump has been cleaned up and erosion control measures have been undertaken.
 Although the IKC is no longer actively soliciting donations, additional money received for Shawnee Karst Preserve will be placed in a dedicated fund for cave resource stewardship and to acquire other karst properties in Indiana.
-Donations can be made online using our secure server at Network for Good.
+Donations may be made online using PayPal or any major credit card.
 Mail-in donations should be sent to the following address:

 P O Box 2401